eslieh/eslieh/README.md

 I specialize in building fast, scalable web and mobile applications using **React**, **React Native**, and **Flask**.

 - 🚀 5+ projects launched
-- 🛠 React Native, React, Flask, Python, PHP
+- 🛠 Javascript, Python, PHP
 - 🌍 Worked with clients from Kenya & internationally
 - 🎯 Focus: speed, performance, and beautiful UI